Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 Adding landing gear to its hull had been the first objective it had taken for itself once the Hunter threat was removed.
 They were an indulgence, yes, but also practical: they allowed the entity to land on large asteroids and small moons, which in turn allowed it to drill… and build.

-It didn’t need permanent structures of course, but when it came to laying down a new body’s keel---which was the best word the Entity could think of to refer to the primary structural element from which the rest of the framework would grow---it helped to have a little gravity and a large, flat, solid surface to work on.
+It didn’t need permanent structures of course, but when it came to laying down a new body’s keel - which was the best word the Entity could think of to refer to the primary structural element from which the rest of the framework would grow - it helped to have a little gravity and a large, flat, solid surface to work on.
 Why go to the effort and time of building such a surface when it could just use an appropriately flat piece of terrain?

 The new body was going to be a dramatic step up from the stolen Hunter prototype the Entity had been using.
 Among other things, in its hasty scramble to prepare for and defeat the Hunter pursuit, the Entity had made decisions about how to expand on and build out that hull that had secured its survival, but weren’t necessarily easy to undo and rebuild now that the danger had passed.

 Not that it planned to scrap the old body, oh no. In fact, as a battle-tested survivor of a design, the Entity planned to duplicate it many times over into a bodyguard of light support ships.
 But in order for that to make sense it needed a capital ship.

-The chance to feel the sand between its toes---or at least, the lunar regolith under its wheels---had been…
+The chance to feel the sand between its toes - or at least, the lunar regolith under its wheels - had been…

 ...Something else.